Shirur Kasar

 Shirur Kasar is a tehsil in the Beed subdivision of the Beed district, in the Indian state of Maharashtra.
 The town is situated on the southern bank of the river Sindafana, a tributary of the Godavari River.
 Shirur Kasar obtained Tehsil status in 1999.
 Before this, it was a part of the Patoda tehsil, which is also in the Beed district.
 The town has grown steadily since gaining administrative importance.

 Geography and Location

 The tehsil is situated in a semi-arid region of Maharashtra, with the Sindafana River playing a crucial role in supporting the agricultural activities in the area.
 The river is a significant water source, contributing to the farming and daily life of the residents.

 Economy

 Agriculture forms the backbone of Shirur Kasar’s economy.
 The region primarily produces crops such as cotton, sorghum, and millet, alongside various fruits and vegetables.
 Traditional methods are used alongside modern farming techniques.
 Weekly markets are held where local produce is traded, contributing to the town's economy.

 Media and Communication

-One of the well-known local newspapers is Weekly Rashtra Nirman, which serves as a popular source of news and information for the community.
+One of the well-known local newspapers is Weekly Rashtra Nirman, Also Satet Newspaper Include Lokmat, Sakal, Maharashtra Times, The Hindu. which serves as a popular source of news and information for the community.
 It highlights issues relevant to the region, including agriculture, politics, and social events.